SherG/skeleventy2/site/blog/how-to-prepare-for-new-hamsphire-winters.md

 But it wont' be enough to last the winter.

-Here's what I recommend:
+Here are some options:

-1. Buy and use <a href="https://www.amazon.com/AW-Perkins-Fire-Starters-Squares/dp/B004KSBQZQ/" target="blank">A.W.
-Perkins Firestarters.</a> \
+1. On a self-pickup day, go to Treehuggers to get kindling.
-   You can get these a box of 144 of these from Amazon for $25.
+2. Also buy and use <a href="https://www.amazon.com/AW-Perkins-Fire-Starters-Squares/dp/B004KSBQZQ/" target="blank">A.W.
+Perkins Firestarters</a> or <a href="https://www.amazon.com/Rutland-50B-Safe-Starter-Squares/dp/B00138MO16/" target="blank">Rutland Firestarters</a>.
+You can get these a box of 144 of these from Amazon for $22-$25.
 That's the cheapest price I've found.
 John, the co-owner of Treehugger Farms, showed me how to start a fire using just one single firestarter and some kindling.
 Leave your wood stove door cracked and let the fire grow gradually.
-2. Buy a <a href="https://www.amazon.com/stores/node/12670190011?_encoding=UTF8&field-lbr_brands_browse-bin=Kindling%20Cracker&ref_=bl_dp_s_web_12670190011" target="blank">Kindling Cracker</a>. \
+3. Buy a big box of fatwood to use with your firestarters.
+You can get it from a hardware store or online.

-   This manual device — the brainchild of a New Zealand student — makes splitting your larger logs into small sticks of firewood easy.
-Insert your log, and tap it with a club.
-Easy.
-The Kindling Cracker runs around $99.
+Skip the <a href="https://www.amazon.com/stores/node/12670190011?_encoding=UTF8&field-lbr_brands_browse-bin=Kindling%20Cracker&ref_=bl_dp_s_web_12670190011" target="blank">Kindling Cracker</a>.
+I bought one of these and it was pretty much useless.

 Other options:

-1. You can buy a gas-powered log splitter to break your logs into smaller pieces
+1. You can buy a gas-powered or hydrualic log splitter to break your big logs into smaller pieces
 2. Be a real Yank and use a maul to split your own firewood.
-(My 83-year old neighbor does this!)
+(My 84-year old neighbor does this!)

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto,q_auto,w_auto,e_sharpen/v1579385558/ruralnh/pat-baker-westmoreland-nh_iac2hc.jpg" alt="pat baker westmoreland nh"><p><em>My neighbor Pat, with some of his handiwork, chain-sawed and hand-split from whole logs obtained from Treehuggers.
 Pat prepped 5 cords of firewood this season</em></p><hr>